KD5VMF/Waveshare-Rover/README.md

 Safety and Testing
 Always test the rover in a safe, controlled environment to fine-tune the navigation parameters and ensure it operates as expected.
 Monitor the rover closely during operation to prevent accidents or damage.

 Make sure to use spaces (indentation) correctly in lists and code blocks for Markdown to render them properly.
-Additionally, check that you've used the correct headers to ensure the document is structured as intended when viewed normally.
+Additionally, check that you've used the correct headers ( for main headers,  for subheaders, etc.) to ensure the document is structured as intended when viewed normally.